AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ### 4. Tailwind Is Bloated

+{% aside %}
-**Edit** ({%- include date.html date: "2021-03-12" -%}): I'm wrong here.
+  **Note**: I'm wrong here.
 I should have done more research into Tailwind to understand that it is in fact *not* as slow as I originally thought.
-I've kept the original writing below for transparency.
+{% endaside %}

 Tailwind uses [PurgeCSS](https://purgecss.com/), which removes any unused styles from your compiled stylesheet.
-The Tailwind docs [note the following](https://tailwindcss.com/docs/optimizing-for-production):
+The Tailwind docs note the following:

+{% quote "Optimizing for Production, Tailwind", "https://tailwindcss.com/docs/optimizing-for-production" %}
-> When removing unused styles with Tailwind, it's very hard to end up with more than 10kb of compressed CSS.
+  When removing unused styles with Tailwind, it's very hard to end up with more than 10kb of compressed CSS.
+{% endquote %}

 This is true for sites that don't need too many styles (e.g., blogs).
 You can browse some of the [popular sites built with Tailwind](https://builtwithtailwind.com/popular) and inspect their Network requests to get a sense for how large a typical Tailwind stylesheet may be.
 Here are some examples (these may change in the future):